iodcpp/metajson/README.md

 **Limitations:**
   - metajson only handles JSON objects with a **static structure known at compile time**.
   - iod::metajson properly handle decoding and encoding UTF-8 but not the others UTF-{32|16} {big|little} endian encodings.
+  - No explicit errors for ill-formatted json messsages.

 **Performances:** Up to **9x** faster than nlohmann/json and **2x** faster than rapidjson [2].